Reverend Charles Heycock1

 Charles Beaumont was born on 22 April 1862.1 He was the son of George Beaumont and Emma Heycock.1 He married Naomi Carpendale.1 He died on 5 January 1904 at age 41.1

-Charles Beaumont was educated at Repton School, Repton, Derbyshire, England.1
+He was educated at Repton School, Repton, Derbyshire, EnglandG.1

 Citations